2020 Eastern Freeway truck crash

-On 22 April 2020, a truck driver under the influence of drugs, Mohinder Singh, crashed his truck into a Porsche 911 and two police cars on the Eastern Freeway, in the suburb of Kew East, Australia, killing four police officers who were on routine highway patrol.
-Prior to the incident, the officers had pulled over the Porsche's driver, Richard Pusey, for speeding.
+On 22 April 2020, a truck driver under the influence of drugs, Mohinder Singh, crashed his truck into a private vehicle and two police cars on the Eastern Freeway in the suburb of Kew East, Australia, killing four police officers who were on routine highway patrol.
+Prior to the incident, the officers had pulled over driver Richard Pusey for speeding in his Porsche.
 After the truck hit the officers, Pusey filmed them for several minutes with vulgar commentary as they lay dying, before fleeing.

-The crash was the biggest loss of police lives in a single incident in Victoria Police's history.
+The crash was the gravest single loss of police life in Victoria Police's history.
 Justice Paul Coghlan stated that the crash had "shocked the public conscience".

 Incident

-Victoria Police Commissioner Graham Ashton stated that two officers stopped a Porsche 911 that had been travelling at 140 km/h around 5pm on 22 April, a Wednesday afternoon.
+Victoria Police Commissioner Graham Ashton stated that two officers stopped a Porsche 911 alleged to have been travelling at 140 km/h around 17:00 on 22 April, a Wednesday afternoon.
 The two police officers drug tested the 41-year-old male driver, Richard Pusey.
 When he tested positive for drugs the officers decided to impound his vehicle and called two further officers to the scene.
 Just after they arrived, a refrigerated truck ploughed into the four officers.
 Pusey was not hit, as he was urinating at the side of the road.
 He filmed the dying officers whilst giving an expletive-laden commentary.

 CCTV footage showed the truck straddling and drifting across lanes on the freeway 10 minutes before the incident.
 Ashton said, "The truck itself appears to have moved from one of the traffic lanes in the freeway into the emergency lane and has travelled a short distance in the emergency lane at around about 100km/h and slammed into the rear of the highway patrol vehicle."
 Constable Lynette Taylor, 60; senior constable Kevin King, 50; and constables Glen Humphris, 32, and Josh Prestney, 28, died at the scene.